demirciAhmet/GNU-Linux-Notes/Syncthing-Automatic-Start.md

 https://www.reddit.com/r/SteamDeck/comments/vocyi5/start_syncthing_automatically_on_steamdeck_even/

-Next you will need a new text file located at /etc/systemd/user/syncthing-autosync.service and the contents of the file will be
+Next you will need a new text file located at /etc/systemd/user/syncthing-autosync.service with `nano /etc/systemd/user/syncthing-autosync.service` and the contents of the file will be:

 ```
 [Unit]